cert-manager/cert-manager/docs/tasks/issuers/setup-step.rst

         --namespace='<namespace-of-issuer-resource>' \
         --from-literal=password='<your-provisioner-password>'

-Or you can also create a secret using the yaml format like:
+Or, alternatively, you can create a secret using the yaml format like:

 .. code-block:: yaml